Websites that probably belong to the same owner.

 - access when creating links to the content.
 If set, Hugo will use the

-from the front matter beforetitle
+linktitlefrom the front matter beforetitle. - .Next

 - Points up to the next regular page (sorted by Hugo’s default sort).
 Example: